sg-crest A Singapore Government Agency Website

 • Making any threatening, abusive or insulting communication.

-• To cause the victim to believe that unlawful violence will be used against them or any other person.
+• knowing or having reasonable cause to believe that such publication is likely to cause the victim to believe that unlawful violence will be used against the victim or any other person, or to facilitate the use of unlawful violence against the victim or other person.

 Note: This is different from an act causing harassment, alarm or distress as it requires a threat of physical violence.